 Add the eggs

-After I add the oil and butter, I turn the heat back up one step (back to 7), as the eggs will lower the temperature of the pan.
-I add all the eggs at once, then I pick a spatula and start to scrape from the sides to the middle of the pan.
+After I add the oil and butter, I turn the heat back up one step (back to 7), as the eggs will lower the pan’s temperature.
+I add all the eggs at once, then pick up a spatula and start scraping from the sides to the middle of the pan.

 The scrambled eggs will be ready quickly, and you can take them off when you reach your desired consistency.
 Remember that even after you turn the heat off, the eggs will continue to cook, so transfer them immediately to a serving plate and season them with salt and pepper.